 The Inner Ear

 The vibrations from the small bones in the middle ear causes small waves in the fluid inside the cochlear.
 The cochlear is shaped like a snail’s shell, is very intricate and complex and has about 24,000 very tiny hair cells.
 In the cochlear, the hair cells are arranged so that high frequency sounds can be detected at one end of the spiral and low sounds at the other end.
 Each hair cell can detect one frequency.
 They are connected to a nerve fibre and the movements produce electrical activity in the auditory nerve.
 The electrical activity then travels along the auditory nerve to the brain.
 Once the brain receives the nerve impulse, it is interpreted as sound.
-What about balance?
-Balance is controlled by the semicircular canals in the inner ear.
-They are filled with fluid and the fluid moves when a person moves.
-The signal plus information from the other senses is sent to the brain to enable us to keep our balance.

 As sound waves vibrate through the ear they create sound energy.
 The sound energy is converted to a neural signal that is sent to the brain and interpreted as sound perception.
 This process is known as sound transduction.